 “As members of their community, professors have the rights and obligations of other citizens.
 Professors measure the urgency of these obligations in the light of their responsibilities to their subject, to their students, to their profession, and to their institution.
 When they speak or act as private persons, they avoid creating the impression of speaking or acting for their college or university.
 As citizens engaged in a profession that depends upon freedom for its health and integrity, professors have a particular obligation to promote conditions of free inquiry and to further public understanding of academic freedom.”

-Fresno State faculty should also be guided by our policies, as laid out in the Academic Policy Manual, especially:
+California State University, Fresno faculty should also be guided by our policies, as laid out in the Academic Policy Manual, especially:

 APM 103 – Statement on Academic Freedom